Phill030/RageMP-VSupport/README.md

 ## Setup
-To run this project, you need to have .NET installed
++ To run this project, you need to have .NET installed
++ You need to have admin-rights to read/write data!

 1. Open
 2. Select Save directory